swcarpentry/collaborative-lesson-development/notes.md

 ## 6) Teach people the best practices for lesson development.

-Decades of pedagogical research has yield discoveries about how people learn and the development of best teaching practices (references: Ambrose et al. 2010, others).
-Unfortunately, this knowledge and expertise is rarely transfered into common classroom practice, especially when courses are taught by people who have no to little formal education in pedagogy.
-This means that our instructors aren't learning how to teach well by simple observing their own instructors; instructors must be taught how to design lessons.

-A large part of Software Carpentry's success was the instructor training program which taught its instructors how to build lessons (Ahmadia et al. 2016).
-This instructor training program is a natural complement to Software Carpentry's core mission to teach scientists the basics of programming (so that they don't have to to teach themselves because they aren't learning it in academia).
-In additional to filling a gap in training, this instructor training program serves and an on-boarding process to get everyone on the same page as to who lessons are designed and delivered and why.
-On examples is that Software Carpentry uses the practice of reverse instructional design.
-This means that lessons are designed backwards (focusing first on with learning objectives and formative assessment) but taught forward (beginning with introductory examples and summative assessments).
-Since this pedagogical practice is critical to the philosophy of Software Carpentry, all Software Carpentry instructors must be taught to use this practice.

-When collaboratively lessons, all contributors must taught or shown how to develop and maintain lessons.
-In in person (virtual or live) on boarding session is the best way to develop a community and ensure that everyone has had access to the same information.
-Then, good documentation will provide written confirmation of the pedagogical practices used and the policies for who to contribute.
-Finally, open lines of communication will ensure that people find the answers they need.
+Decades of pedagogical research has yielded many insights into how best to build and deliver lessons (FIXME: Ambrose et al. 2010).
+Unfortunately,
+since most college and university faculty have little or no training in education, this knowledge and expertise is rarely transfered into classroom practice.

+Experience shows that even a brief introduction to a handful of key practices can help collaborative lesson development in at least three ways.
+If people have a shared understanding of how lessons should be developed, it is easier for them to work together.
+Less obviously,
+if people have a shared model of how lessons are going to be *used*, they are more likely to try to build the same kind of material.
+Finally,
+teaching people how to teach is a great way to introduce them to each other and build community.

+An example of a particular lesson development practice is reverse instructional design (FIXME: cite Wiggins and McTighe).
+When this is used,
+lessons are built backwards from the final (summative) assessment, to the exercises and formative assessments used to gauge progress and give learners a chance to practice key skills, to the actual lesson content.
+This methodology is effective, but the real benefit comes when everyone understands what is supposed to happen in what order.

+Another example is Software Carpentry's instructor training program.
+First offered in 2012,
+this gradually turned into a two-day course delivered both in-person and online (FIXME: "Lessons Learned" paper).
+This crash course was a natural complement to Software Carpentry's regular workshops: while the latter were created so that researchers wouldn't have to teach themselves how to program, the former ensures that they don't have to teach themselves how to teach.
+Instructor training now serves and an onboarding process to get everyone on the same page regarding who lessons are for, how they are delivered, and how they are maintained.

 ## 7) Publish each lesson periodically, and give people credit when you do.